Dynamic Facility Location under Cumulative Customer Demand: Introduction

 This paper aims at filling this gap in the context of a dynamic facility location problem faced by a service provider where unmet demand carries over to future time periods.
 The provider may be locating, for example, temporary retail stores \citep{rosenbaumBenefitsPitfallsContemporary2021, retail1}, mobile healthcare units \citep{busingRobustStrategicPlanning2021,healthcare2}, or teams providing consular services \citep{nica2020diaspora, consular1}.
 We focus on real-world applications where the provider does not control how each customer patronizes available facilities.
 Customers may decide that available facilities are sufficiently convenient to obtain service (\eg, retail goods, medical supplies, and official documents) and, in this case, they satisfy their entire accumulated demand at the most preferred facility.
 In contrast, customers may find available facilities not attractive enough and, in this case, they retain their unmet demand and wait for the next opportunity to obtain service.
 Explicitly considering the accumulation of unmet demand and independent customer agency may result not only in a different location policy, but also in a higher collection of profit.
 The provider therefore needs to be strategic about when and where to install facilities over the planning horizon.

 We investigate a novel location problem named the \textit{Dynamic Facility Location Problem under Cumulative Customer Demand (\ourproblem{})}.
 We concentrate on the deterministic case, where parameters modelling cumulative customer demand are either known or can be sufficiently well-estimated in advance.
 More specifically, we contribute to the literature on location problems as follows: \begin{enumerate} \item We introduce a novel multi-period deterministic location problem, referred to as \ourproblem{}, where the decision maker places facilities over time to capture cumulative customer demand.
-We propose two mixed-integer programming formulations for this problem, and show that one of them \textit{(i)} provides a tighter continuous relaxation and \textit{(ii)} allows the representation of more general customer demand behaviour. \item We characterize the computational complexity for some special cases of the \ourproblem{}, and provide insights on which problem characteristics render it \textit{(i)} NP-hard or \textit{(ii)} even inapproximable.
-We then present a 2-approximate algorithm for a special NP-hard case.
-Applied as a heuristic to the \ourproblem{}, this algorithm tends to find high-quality solutions (in our computational experiments, on average, within $2\%$ of the optimal solution), thus being a relevant approach for tackling large-scale instances. \item We propose \textit{(i)} an exact Benders Decomposition for the formulation with the tightest continuous relaxation, implemented in a branch-and-Benders-cut fashion, and \textit{(ii)} myopic heuristics to obtain solutions of reasonable quality when the decision maker ignores or is unaware of cumulative customer demand. \item We compare the two proposed formulations in terms of solution times when fed to an off-the-shelf solver, and validate the practical advantage of having a tighter continuous relaxation.
-We also show the efficiency of the proposed Benders Decomposition, which \textit{(i)} is five times faster than solving the tightest formulation directly and \textit{(ii)} proves two times smaller optimality gaps within the same time limit. \item We highlight the benefits of explicitly accounting for cumulative customer demand within the optimization, as myopic heuristics output solutions that do not perform well whenever customer demand is, in fact, cumulative -- in our computational experiments, on average, within $6\%$ of the optimal solution.
+We characterize the computational complexity of some special cases of the \ourproblem{}, and provide insights on which problem characteristics render it NP-hard or even inapproximable. \item We propose two mixed-integer programming formulations, and show that one of them \textit{(i)} provides a tighter continuous relaxation and \textit{(ii)} allows the representation of more general customer demand behaviour.
+We also devise an exact Benders Decomposition, which (i) is five times faster, on average, than solving the tightest formulation directly and \textit{(ii)} proves optimality gaps about two times smaller in our computational experiments. \item We highlight the benefits of explicitly accounting for cumulative customer demand within the optimization framework, since myopic heuristics yield suboptimal solutions whenever customer demand is, in fact, cumulative -- in our computational experiments, on average, within $6\%$ of the optimal solution.
 We also draw insights on how different instance attributes seem to influence the structure of the optimal solution. \end{enumerate}